-- The value of assistance provided to a household during the 2012-13 financial year for: - all households who commenced receiving assistance for the year ending 30 June 2013 regardless of the form of assistance (i.e. whether assistance is one-off, ongoing, repayable or non-repayable); and - all households who commenced receiving an ongoing form of assistance in a previous financial year (i.e. prior to 1 July 2012) and they continued to receive this assistance from 1 July 2012.
+- The value of assistance provided to a household during the 2012-13 financial year for: - all households who commenced receiving assistance for the year ending 30 June 2013 regardless of the form of assistance (i.e. whether assistance is one-off, ongoing, repayable or non-repayable); and - all households who commenced receiving an ongoing form of assistance in a previous financial year (i.e. prior to 1 July 2012) and continued to receive this assistance from 1 July 2012, receiving at least one transfer of assistance in the 2012-13 financial year.